newrelic/newrelic-exporter-specs/logging/README.md

 | `error.stack` | String | The stack reported by the error, formatted natively for the language |

 ## Example

+*Note*: This example has been pretty-printed for clarity.
+The actual log output should contain one JSON object per line.

 ```json
 {